jolness1/shell-auto-ASPM/README.md

 This project is released under the BSD 3-Clause License ("New BSD").
 See the full text in the [LICENSE](./LICENSE) file in this repository.

-This software doesn't come with any guarentees and [Author](https://github.com/jolness1) accepts no liability.
-The script is designed to be safe and uses built-in PCIe power management functions but any issues are the sole responsibility of the end-user.

 ## Credits

 - **Original bash script**: Luis R. Rodriguez